If you love eating at Rafferty's then you are going to flip when I tell you that I have figured out how to make Rafferty's Hot Bacon Dressing!

 Rafferty's has always been mine and Stephen's date night restaurant.
 It is a little on the pricey side, so we use it as a special place to go for just the two of us when we want to be alone and enjoy a fabulous steak dinner.

-With my steak dinner, I get a salad that is covered in hot bacon dressing that will cause you to blow your top!
+With my steak dinner, I get a salad that is covered in hot bacon dressing with hard-boiled eggs, potato sticks, and all the salad fixings that will cause you to blow your top!

 How to Make Rafferty's Hot Bacon Dressing

 This post was originally published in Jan 2010 but has had some changes made to it so we are republishing it with new photos!

 To make this warm bacon vinaigrette, start by frying up 8 slices of thick-cut bacon over medium heat in a large skillet.
 Whatever you do, do not pour off those bacon drippings because you are going to use it for the dressing.

 While your bacon is frying, dice up 1/2 an onion.
 I like to use sweet Vidalia onions because they add a little something extra to a dish.
 If you want a little more pungent taste, use a red onion.

 Remove the cooked bacon from the pan with a slotted spoon and place it on a paper towel to drain.
 Then, place it on a cutting board.

 Throw your onions in the pan with the rendered bacon fat and let them saute over low heat until they are translucent.

 While the onions are finishing, chop up the crispy bacon into small pieces and throw it back into the frying pan with the onions.